This is my Memorial Day post from a year ago. I’m re-posting it for three specific reasons:

 Other patron: What does riding a bicycle have to do with rent?

 Jack: I’d rather pay for my truck insurance than ride a bicycle.

 Jack: I can barely afford to pay my for rent and my truck insurance.

 Or this one:

 Me: Do you want another beer Jack?

-Me: Firstly, I asked you if wanted another beer.
-Secondly, what about Dan sitting there right next to you?
+Me: First, I asked you if wanted another beer.
+Second, what about Dan sitting there right next to you?